bytemate/rush-plugins/rush-plugins/rush-upgrade-self-plugin/README.md

 4. Run `rush update`

-After rush update, `rush-plugin-manifest.json` will be generated.
-It should be committed into git.
+After rush update, `rush-plugin-manifest.json` and `command-line.json` will be synced.
+They should be committed into git.

 All done!
 Run `rush upgrade-self` and it should works!